sp-tarkov/server/FEATURES.md

 		- Chance of name being the name of a contributor to the project
 	- Voices - *Randomly chosen Bear/USEC voices for each faction*

-Other bot generation systems/features include.
+Other bot generation systems/features include:

 - Loot item blacklist & whitelist
 - Loot items can be configured to be limited to a certain number based on bot type